« Food-Friendly Events, May 16-18 | Main | Qin's Lamb Noodle »

+The view over the East River can be lovely, too, on a bright afternoon.
 Monday to Friday, the delegate's dining room at the United Nations serves a buffet lunch; perhaps a half-dozen times each year, the buffet focuses on a particular cuisine.
 The first food festival of 2008 was devoted to the cuisine of Malaysia — specifically, to the southern state of Melaka, and to the beloved Nyonya cooking of the "Straits Chinese" who emigrated to the peninsula and flavored their traditional dishes with local herbs and spices.

 Among the "entrees": sticks of beef and chicken satay were thickly coated in a peanutty sauce that was much moister than the withered offerings often plopped on your plate in New York.
-Chicken in black soy sauce was very sweet and unusually bony; shrimp sambal hit and held a single chili note; sliced beef was accompanied by bell peppers (I'm not sure if it was meant to be Malaysian at all).
-Chinese-style rice vermicelli, stir-fried tofu with bean paste, and even a cabbage-pineapple salad in a spicy vinaigrette left me flat.
+Chicken in black soy sauce was very sweet and unusually bony; shrimp sambal hit and held a single chili note.
+Less inspiring were sliced beef with bell peppers, Chinese-style rice vermicelli, stir-fried tofu with bean paste, and cabbage-pineapple salad in a spicy vinaigrette.

 The dessert table was worth two visits; first for a trio of sorbets in coconut (creamy), lychee (a little off), and watermelon (spot-on).
 From my second plate, shown above, the most elaborate dessert was the bubur keledak (in the tumbler), sweet potato in a coconut-and-pandan-leaf syrup.
 It easily outshone the green pandan "cakes," the fluffy pink rice-flour kueh, and the small brown banana fritters.
 Top honors, though, must go to the larger, sweet-potato fritters, which were filled with coconut and shrimp — a dessert combo that's distinctively Malaysian, and absolutely delicious.